stedavkle/personal-site/md/about/index.md

 I can be reached at [jstrieb@cmu.edu](mailto:jstrieb@cmu.edu).

 Alternatively, use the form below to contact me directly.
 A chatbot delivers these messages directly to my cell phone.
+Don't forget to include contact information if you would like a response!

 <div class="contact-form">
 <iframe name="hiddenFrame" width="0" height="0" border="0" style="display: none;"></iframe>